freedomofpress/securedrop-workstation-docs/docs/admin/install/prepare.rst

 After the disk is unlocked and Qubes starts, you will be prompted to complete the initial setup.
 Click the Qubes OS icon.

-On the configuration screen, ensure that the following options are checked:
+On the configuration screen, ensure that the following options are set:

+- Uncheck: "Whonix 17"
-- Default Template should be set to "Fedora 41 Xfce"
+- Dropdown: Default Template should be "Fedora 41 Xfce"
-- "Create default system qubes (sys-net, sys-firewall, default DispVM)"
+- Check: "Create default system qubes (sys-net, sys-firewall, default DispVM)"
-- "Make sys-firewall and sys-usb disposable"
+- Check: "Make sys-firewall and sys-usb disposable"

 If there is a grayed out option "USB qube configuration disabled", make a note of this.
 An additional setup step will be required (see next section).